Through The Fibro Fog

 • 💬 Comments

-When we think of low histamine berries, I think blueberries spring to mind first for many of us!
-Yet there are so many other anti-inflammatory berries to pick from (see the joke, pick, from bushes, no?!) that are so delicious.
+When we think of low histamine fruits, I think blueberries spring to mind first for many of us!
+Yet there are so many other fruits and berries to pick from (see the joke, pick, from bushes, no?!) that are so delicious.

 Berries are a nutritious food to add to both sweet and savory dishes.
 As Healthline describes in their overview of berries, they contain antioxidants, are a good source of fiber and are high in vitamin C and manganese.